Elg256/scalar-product-in-Cpp/README.md

 # scalar-product-in-Cpp
-A little programm for a scalar product on Secp256k1 in Cpp
+A little programm for a scalar product on Secp256k1 in Cpp using the gmp librairie